Ken Livingstone to tap pension funds

-LONDON The Labour candidate for London Mayor, Ken Livingstone, said on Tuesday he would look to pension funds to help fund a new wave of rail and home building to cater for a booming population in the capital if he wins a May 3 election.
+LONDON The Labour candidate for London Mayor said on Tuesday he would look to pension funds to help fund a new wave of rail and home building to cater for a booming population in the capital if he wins a May 3 election.

 "I will be saying to pension funds, invest in building homes in London ... or invest in building Crossrail 2 or 3," he told reporters at an event in parliament.